crazy-max/docker-ejtserver/README.md

 ## Usage

 Docker compose is the recommended way to run this image.
-You can use the following [docker compose template](examples/compose/docker-compose.yml), then run the container :
+You can use the following [docker compose template](examples/compose/docker-compose.yml), then run the container:

 ```bash
 docker-compose up -d
 docker-compose logs -f
 ```

-Or use the following minimal command :
+Or use the following minimal command:

 ```bash
 docker run -d -p 11862:11862 --name ejtserver \